M E-MECHANICAL ENGINEERING

 Learning Outcomes

-1. An ability to analyze free and forced vibrations of a single degree-of-freedom (DOF) to multi-DOF systems; and an ability to perform modal analysis for engineering structures to understand mechanical vibrations in terms of normal modes.
+3. Ability to perform modal analysis for engineering structures to understand mechanical vibrations in terms of normal modes.

 View Learning Outcomes